 Often, pregnancy after cancer treatment is safe for both the mother and baby.
 Pregnancy does not seem to raise the risk of cancer coming back.
 Still, some women may be told to wait a number of years before trying to have a baby.
 How long depends on several factors:

-Cancer type and stage
+The type of cancer and stage

 Type of treatment